kiaram2249/apcsa-freedom-project/tool/learning-log.md

   * ``move_and_slide()`` or ``move_and_collide()`` moves the character and detects grounded status.
 * Once inputting those functions in the **script's** I needed to test the **scence** and tweak the movement values, the **collision shapes**, and the **sprite** alignment until everything feels smooth.

+* Here is show code snippets from my code that I did onto **Godot**.
+For each code snippet I will example what it does and what function is used for as well.
 ```JS
 extends CharacterBody2D
 ```